aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ## Building Mallob Images

+[BK: Can we remove this note or move it to some less prominent place?
+(Or, alternatively, to the start of the whole README?]
 Note: Although this repository is released under the MIT-0 license, the Dockerfiles use the Mallob project.
 Mallob licenses include the [LGPL 3.0](https://opensource.org/licenses/lgpl-3.0.html) license.

 To build the mallob distributed solver images, we will use the satcomp infrastructure worker and leader images built previously.
 To begin, cd into the `mallob-images` directory, which contains the needed Dockerfiles and other infrastructure.

 To build all three docker images in one step, execute the `build_mallob_images.sh` script.
+[BK: How about highlighting even more strongly that building the images individually is not necessary but only an alternative?
+Something like "Alternatively, you can build the images individually as described in the following.
+If you don't want to build them individually, you can skip these steps and continue with _Running Mallob_."
+An even more drastic change would be to move this to some appendix and just say "Alternatively, if you want to build the images individually, follow the steps in Appendix..."]
 To build the images individually, follow the next three steps.
 Here we describe the individual building steps as you may want to build your own solvers in a similar fashion.

 #### To build the Mallob common image: